technowizardbob/filecrypt/README.md

 ### Robert's Bash Scripts to mount USB keys into RAM Disk for .ssh Keys to work
 $ sudo cp shell_scripts/*.sh /usr/local/bin/
-### Okay, to make the mkeys work REPLACE Robs.private with your Private KEY file name
+### Okay, to make the mkeys work REPLACE Robs.private with your private KEY file name
 $ ln -s /mnt/ramdisk/Robs.private ~/.ssh/
-### Update your ~/.ssh/config to use the .Private key file, as follows:
+### Update your ~/.ssh/config to use the .private key file, as follows:
 $ nano ~/.ssh/config

 ```